jk977/wah-bbc-compression/README.md

 ## About

-This project implements the word-aligned hybrid (WAH) compression algorithm and a modified version of the byte-aligned bitmap compression (BBC) algorithm.
+This project implements the word-aligned hybrid (WAH) compression algorithm and a modified version of the byte-aligned bitmap code (BBC) compression algorithm.

 ## Requirements